awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-wafwebacl-alb/README.md

 import software.amazon.awsconstructs.services.route53alb.*;
 import software.amazon.awsconstructs.services.wafwebaclalb.*;

-// A constructed ALB is required to be attached to the WAF Web ACL.
-// In this case, we are using this construct to create one. final Route53ToAlb r53ToAlb = new Route53ToAlb(this, "Route53ToAlbPattern",
-        new Route53ToAlbProps.Builder()
-                .privateHostedZoneProps(new PrivateHostedZoneProps.Builder()
-                        .zoneName("www.example.com")
-                        .build())
-                .publicApi(false)
-                .logAlbAccessLogs(false)
-                .build());
+// Use an existing ALB, such as one created by Route53toAlb or AlbToLambda final existingLoadBalancer = previouslyCreatedLoadBalancer

-// This construct can only be attached to a configured Application Load
+// This construct can only be attached to a configured Application Load Balancer.
-// Balancer.
-new WafwebaclToAlb(this, "test-wafwebacl-alb", new WafwebaclToAlbProps.Builder()
+// Required: Must specify environment (account, region) new WafwebaclToAlb(this, "test-wafwebacl-alb", new WafwebaclToAlbProps.Builder()
-        .existingLoadBalancerObj(r53ToAlb.getLoadBalancer())
+        .existingLoadBalancerObj(previouslyCreatedLoadBalancer)
         .build());
 ```
 ## Pattern Construct Props